wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 **key_mismatch**

-Defines whether or not the agent replacement only occurs when the key held by the agent is different than the one registered by the manager.
+This option defines that the agent replacement occurs when the key held by the agent is different from the one registered by the manager.

 +--------------------+---------------------+
 | **Default value**  | yes                 |